Our staff is comprised of five full-time employees, four lead tutors (one per age group), twelve tutors, four drivers, and many wonderful volunteers.

 Community Engagement Coordinator

-ourBRIDGE for Kids is a 501(c)(3) governed by a six-member board of directors.
+ourBRIDGE for Kids is a 501(c)(3) governed by a eight-member board of directors.

 Allen Shifflet, Treasurer